Daniel-Krzyczkowski/CleanArchitectureWithDevSecOps/README.md

 If you would like to read more I encourage you to read [my article about DevOps.](https://predica.pl/blog/what-is-devops/) Now once we now what DevOps term is we can describe DevSecOps.

 **DevSecOps (DevOps + Security)** is a practice that better aligns security, engineering, and operations and infuses security throughout the DevOps lifecycle.
-It means that we extend DevOps best practices with securty aspect.
+It means that we extend DevOps best practices with security aspects.
 What does it mean?
 Many things!

 1. Create secure code from the start of development all the way to the deployed application
 2. Secure and scan open-source libraries and third-party components